Drag vs Front: the same collaborative inbox, in Gmail, without the seat minimums

 The verdict

-The best Front alternative for Gmail teams is Drag: it delivers the same collaborative shared inbox (assignment, comments, boards, and AI) for $12 to $24 per seat with AI included, compared with Front's $25 to $105 per seat plus stacking AI add-ons and a 2-seat minimum.
+The best Front alternative for Gmail teams is Drag: it delivers the same collaborative shared inbox (assignment, comments, boards, and AI) for $12 to $24 per seat with AI included, compared with Front's $25 to $105 per seat plus stacking AI add-ons.
 Drag's distinguishing feature is that it works both as a standalone app and natively inside Gmail on the same data, so different team members can work whichever way they prefer, where Front is a standalone app only.
 Front remains the better choice for teams that need deep multichannel support (SMS, social, and voice) with mature routing in one provider-agnostic workspace.

 Choose Drag if you…